Taapeli/isotammi-addons/source/SuperTool/README.md

 ## General variables

-In addition to the variables mentioned above, the following general variables and functions are also defined:
+In addition to the variables mentioned above, the following general/global variables and functions are also defined:

+* os, sys, re, functools, collections etc - standard Python modules that might be useful (you can explicitly import any standard module but these are available without importing)
+* commit - commits database changes
 * db - reference to the database object
+* trans - the current transaction
 * Person, Family, Event etc. - these are the Gramps internal classes
-* os, sys, re, functools, collections etc - standard Python modules that might be useful (you can explicitly import any standard module but these are available without importing)
 * len, uniq, flatten - some auxiliary functions
-* makedate, today - some date helper functions
+* makedate, today - date helper functions
 * filter - a function that returns a custom filter by name

 ## Help feature

-The "Help" button opens a small window that displays variables (or "attributes") available globally or for each object type.
+The "Help" menu opens a small window that displays the variables (or "attributes") available globally or for each object type.
 There is also a link to this document.

 ![SuperTool](Help-Window.png)